 He has been the Chief Counsel for the Pacific Justice Institute since 2004.
-The PJI legal department that he heads has approximately 1,000 volunteer attorney affiliates who give free legal representation to people of faith and religious organizations.
-In this capacity, he gives legal counsel to pastors and religious leaders on a day in and day out basis on a variety of church issues.
-He has taught church law to seminary students and is a frequent presenter at seminars on church law and religious liberties.
-Recently he has served on the Commission On Accountability & Policy For Religious Organizations (Legal Experts Panel) for the Evangelical Council for Financial Accountability.
-In addition, Snider has previously served on the Editorial Advisory Board for Christianity Today’s Church Law & Tax Group.
+The PJI legal department that he heads has staff attorneys in nine states and nearly 1,000 volunteer attorney affiliates who provide free legal representation to people of faith and religious organizations.
+In this capacity, he gives legal counsel to religious leaders on a day in and day out basis on a variety of church issues.
+He has taught church law to seminary students and is a frequent presenter at seminars on church law, religious liberties and the Constitution.
+In 2011 he served on the Commission On Accountability & Policy For Religious Organizations (Legal Experts Panel) for the Evangelical Council for Financial Accountability.
+In addition, Snider served on the Editorial Advisory Board for Christianity Today’s Church Law & Tax Group (2013-14).

 He has been seen on CSPAN and CNN, has made dozens of radio and television appearances, and is interviewed frequently or quoted in newspaper and other publications.

 Snider is admitted to the Washington, California, and District of Columbia Bars.
 He has two children and resides with his wife, Chenyuan, in northern California.